 The Impact Fund will not support recurrent operating costs, however, there are some instances where staff costs will be funded.
 Where a staff member’s role is supporting the implementation of the project, we can fund the relevant portion of their salary for the fixed period of the project.
 We request proof of timesheet or similar to justify this.

 What information needs to be included in my budget?

 Make sure you include one-off costs, and all recurring costs associated with your project.
 This could include staffing or project oversight, workshop costs (including participant per diems), printing or design for resources.

 It is important that your budget matches the description of your project activities in your application.
 We recommend using references to link budget lines to activities for clarity, e.g. “Venue hire for workshop (Activity 2)”.

 Given that we provide funding in Australian dollars please include bank fees and other potential administration costs.
-Please also consider the effect of exchange rates gain or losses.
+Please also consider the effect of foreign currency exchange gains or losses.

 Learn more about putting together your project budget in this short animation as part of our Australian Volunteers Program Grant-Writing Series.

 How will I know if my organisation is successful?